dgroomes/gradle-playground/java-preview-features/README.md

 ---

-This repo in particular showcases the new Java 16 _Sealed Classes_ language feature which is a preview feature hidden behind the `--enable-preview` Java flag.
+This repo in particular showcases the [Pattern Matching for `switch`](https://openjdk.org/jeps/433) preview language feature in Java 20.
+Preview features are hidden behind the `--enable-preview` Java flag.

-You will need to use [Intellij IDEA 2021.1 or later to get Java 16 support](https://blog.jetbrains.com/idea/2021/03/java-16-and-intellij-idea/).
+Please note: Intellij won't always support preview features!

-### Instructions
+## Instructions

+Follow these instructions to build and run the demo program.

-1. Use Java 16
+1. Use Java 17
+2. Make sure that Java 20 is installed in a location known to Gradle
-2. Build and run the application:
+3. Build and run the program:
-   * `./gradlew run`
+   * ```shell
+     ./gradlew run
+     ```
    * It should output the following.
-     ```bash
-     ./gradlew run
+     ```text
      > Task :compileJava
-     Note: Some input files use preview language features.
+     Note: /Users/dave/repos/personal/gradle-playground/java-preview-features/src/main/java/dgroomes/App.java uses preview features of Java SE 20.
      Note: Recompile with -Xlint:preview for details.

      > Task :run
      It's Earth, an instance of Planet.
 Its atmosphere is: mostly nitrogen.
      It's Earth, an instance of Planet.
 Its atmosphere is: mostly nitrogen.
      It's Mars, an instance of Planet.
-Its atmosphere is: carbon dioxide
-     It's Earth, an instance of Planet.
-Its atmosphere is: mostly nitrogen.
+Its atmosphere is: carbon dioxide It's an instance of Star.
+It says: I shine bright!
-     It's Mars, an instance of Planet.
-Its atmosphere is: carbon dioxide
+     It's an instance of Star.
+It says: I shine bright!

-     BUILD SUCCESSFUL in 1s
-     2 actionable tasks: 2 executed
      ```
      Notice the warning:
-       > Note: Some input files use preview language features.
+       > Note: /...omitted.../App.java uses preview features of Java SE 20.

-     There is no way to suppress this because Java's preview features are designed to allow breaking changes in future releases, so the compile-time reminder is a welcome one.
+     There is no way to suppress this because Java's preview features are designed to allow breaking changes in future
+     releases, so the compile-time reminder is a welcome one.
 4. Run the tests:
-   * `./gradlew test`
+   * ```shell
+     ./gradlew test
+     ```

 ## Wish List

 General clean-ups, TODOs and things I wish to implement for this project:

-* Upgrade to Java 17 and use a Java 17 preview feature.
+* [x] DONE (I could still use the planet types very effectively thanks to "pattern matching for switch") Upgrade to Java 20 and use a Java 20 preview feature.
 This will require throwing away the planet design for something else.